 Grafana

 Grafana is an open-source observability platform that helps you observe the metrics of your application with a beautiful dashboard and customization as per your needs.
-It is packaged in Devtron by default, and one can install it from the integration that Devtron comes with.
+It is packaged in Devtron by default.
+To use the Grafana dashboard, you need to first install the integration from the Devtron Stack Manager.
 The beauty of integrations that Devtron brings in is that users don't have to worry about the different tools and their complexities.
 All the heavy lifting is carried out by Devtron and users just need to interact with the Devtron dashboard.
-In case, you want to access the Grafana dashboard, you need to port forward the devtron-grafana service if Devtron is running in the local system or exposes it via ingress.
+In case, you want to access the Grafana dashboard, you need to port forward the devtron-grafana

 kubectl -n devtroncd port-forward svc/devtron-grafana 3000:80 &